This content was updated for accuracy and relevance on July 12th, 2022

 You travel because you want to see the world and take home all the experiences it has to offer you.
 However, you’re not too jazzed about taking home the world’s germs.

-Between riding to the airport, cycling through the luggage carousel, and rolling through the cobblestone streets of Rome (or the asphalt of Chicago), your suitcase has touched a lot of unfamiliar hands and rubbed against a lot of new surfaces.
+Between riding to the airport, cycling through the luggage carousel, and trekking your rolling luggage through the cobblestone streets of Rome (or the asphalt of Chicago), your suitcase has touched a lot of unfamiliar hands and rubbed against a lot of new surfaces.

 Today, we’ll discuss how to clean a suitcase and travel luggage sets, covering: